sav-che/TL-2/Authors/Ball, John {std. J. Ball} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 302](https://www.biodiversitylibrary.org/item/103858#page/314/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 302](https://www.biodiversitylibrary.org/page/33265029) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Ball, John {std.
 J. Ball}|first entry]] for this author

 ### Author

 \* Ball, John (1818-1889), Irish botanist, politician and alpinist, educated at St. Mary's Oscott, Warwickshire and Christ's College, Cambridge, called to the Irish bar 1845 (not practising), assistant poor law commissioner 1846-1847, 1849-1851, member of parliament for Carlar 1852, undersecretary for the colonies 1855-1857, alpine traveller from ca. 1845 onward, dedicating himself to botany and geography, accompanied J.D.
-Hooker and G. Maw to Morocco 1871, travelled in South America 1882. (*J. Ball*).
+Hooker and G. Maw to Morocco 1871, travelled in South America 1882.
+**Abbreviated name**: *J. Ball*

 #### Herbarium and types